For the Product Hunt Community

 - In-depth guides—long form educational content.

-If you don’t have an existing asset such as these, click here to go jump straight to the "Capturing emails through your content" section.
+If you don’t have an existing asset such as these, head to the "Capturing emails through your content" section.

 How to DM your connections